June 17, 2022

 Manchin Secures West Virginia Priorities in National Defense Authorization Act

 Washington, DC – Today, U.S. Senator Joe Manchin (D-WV), Chairman of the Senate Armed Services Subcommittee on Cybersecurity and member of the Senate Armed Services Committee (SASC), secured West Virginia priorities in the SASC markup of the National Defense Authorization Act (NDAA) for Fiscal Year 2023 (FY23).
 The NDAA establishes the funding levels and creates new programs within the Department of Defense (DoD) annually, passage of this bill would mark the 62nd year in a row Congress has advanced this critical piece of legislation.

-“The United States military must be prepared to defend our nation from threats at home and abroad,” said Senator Manchin.
-“This bipartisan legislation is critical to combatting enemies seen and unseen, and includes funding to support our brave servicemembers and other priorities for West Virginia, including training center support, intelligence gathering at Green Bank and cybersecurity research.
+“The United States military must be prepared and able to defend our nation from threats at home and abroad,” said Senator Manchin.
+“This bipartisan legislation is critical to combatting enemies seen and unseen, and includes funding for numerous priorities for West Virginia, including training center support, intelligence gathering at Green Bank and cybersecurity research.
 I am pleased with the bipartisan efforts on this legislation and the commitment to regular order from my colleagues.
 I look forward to working with my colleagues on both sides of the aisle to finalize this essential legislation that includes numerous provisions for the Mountain State.”

 Next Article Previous Article